-- North of Hagerstown to the Pennsylvania border, - Between Broadfording Road and National Pike west of Hagerstown, - On Sharpsburg Pike between the I-70 interchange and Lappans Road, - East of the Town of Hancock, and - ➤ Along the Potomac River west of Downsville.
+- North of Hagerstown to the Pennsylvania border, - Between Broadfording Road and National Pike west of Hagerstown, - On Sharpsburg Pike between the I-70 interchange and Lappans Road, - East of the Town of Hancock, and - > Along the Potomac River west of Downsville.

-Of the locations cited above, the areas north of Hagerstown and along Sharpsburg Pike represent locations of true need for new parks and recreation facilities.
+Of the locations cited above, the areas north of Hagerstown and along Sharpsburg Pike represent locations where population density drives a higher demand for new parks and recreation facilities.
 Both of these areas have seen notable amounts of residential development over the last two decades.
 North Central County Park, a regional park, will help significantly to meet park needs north of the City.
 The Park will be located near the intersection of Marsh Pike and Leitersburg Pike.
 Construction of this park cannot commence until access is gained to the land by the extension of Eastern Boulevard to Leitersburg Pike.